JBridges-Consulting/CPG_AgenticWorkflows_Portfolio/README.md

 The Problem: "Out-of-Sight, Out-of-Mind."
 Brands lose millions when products are out-of-stock or mispriced on the shelf.
 The Solution: "I make AI watch the market so humans don't have to."
 A Vision-AI tool that analyzes shelf photos to detect stock-outs and pricing violations.
-Key Tech: Gemini 1.5 Flash Vision, Multimodal AI, Image Processing.
+Key Tech:  OpenAI GPT-4o, Multimodal AI, Image Processing.

 Agent 4: The Autonomous JBP Strategist